Focus on independence at home

-“Betty tried to get some free advice while the podiatrist was here,” laughs Carmel.
+“Betty tried to get some free advice while the podiatrist was here,” Carmel laughed.

-“That didn’t work out so well!” admits Betty.
+“That didn’t work out so well!”
+Betty admitted.

-Both ladies are excited by the opportunity to take part in the group sessions.
-Both were looking forward to visiting Aquamoves for some personal training, and another to Vision Australia for a cooking class for their wind up day.
+Both ladies were excited by the opportunity to take part in the group sessions, looking forward to visiting Aquamoves for some personal training and Vision Australia for a cooking class for their wind-up day.

 “This year has flown – there are only three more PMs until Christmas,” Betty chuckled.

 “Often when you’re admitted to hospital they ask you who the PM is - that’d be a good memory game!”
 Carmel laughed.

 Both agree that they have improved immensely over the course of the program.

 “We’ve had a nice time - I think it’d be nice to keep catching up after this is over,” Betty said.